 The Salvation Army International Development works with some of the poorest communities around the world, providing resources they need to restore their physical, economic, social and spiritual wellbeing.

 We believe poverty is more than a lack of food or money: poverty is a preventable injustice that limits people from reaching their potential.
-Our work focuses on supporting both individuals and communities by resourcing and empowering them to build a better life and future.
+Our work focusses on supporting both individuals and communities by resourcing and empowering them to build a better life and future.

 Lt.
 Colonel Milton Collins

-Territorial Overseas Development Officer/Territorial Child Sponsorship Secretary
+Territorial International Development Officer/Territorial Child Sponsorship Secretary

 Phone: (04) 802 6269